 In this case, your brand ought to identify the target and which offline channels to implement.
 Motivate online store visits from offline channels.
 For example, Instagram is essential for younger women in their 20s to early 30s, but forget it for anyone older than that.

 Regardless of age, people usually use Google, Pinterest, and Zozotown (Japanese online fashion giant), for research.
 In addition, cheap prices are not good indicators to these generations, as they are interested in self-identifying with products they purchase rather than saving money.
+Your marketing strategy should already be a part of your thinking when launching your B2C E-Commerce in Japan.

 These 3 points are basic norms to personalizing the target within the Japanese market.
 More and more, people shift to the online research, and even online payment is becoming more popular.
 Our Internet channel is via PC, as opposed to mobile, which means mobilization is undergoing but not completed.
 In this case, it might be better to break down your channels into a more local adaptation of your strategy.